 Thailand take heed – this is how island tourism should be done.
 Privately managed by a non-profit organisation (the only one of its kind in Africa), tiny Chumbe island is breaking ground when it comes to marine conservation.
 Just 32km (20 miles) off the coast of mainland Tanzania, Chumbe’s shallow turquoise waters are home to one of the most spectacular reefs in the world.

-Only a select few guests are permitted to visit the island and stay overnight at any one time, with rustic eco-lodges situated within the island’s forest reserve offering a unique off-grid experience with no Wi-Fi, no TV and no worldly worries.
+Only a select few guests are permitted to visit the island and stay overnight at any one time.
+Seven rustic eco-lodges are situated within the island’s forest reserve, offering a unique off-grid experience with no Wi-Fi, no TV and peace away from the bustling, polluted mainland.

 10. Ljubljana, Slovenia